Neuromas (Nerve Tumors)

 - Corticosteroid shots

-Your foot doctor also may recommend orthotic foot inserts or special shoes designed specifically for the shape of your feet.
-Inserts like a metatarsal pad take the pressure off your toes, giving them time to heal while you can continue walking when necessary.
+Your foot doctor may recommend orthotic foot inserts or special shoes designed specifically for the shape of your feet.
+Orthotics with a built-in neuroma pad takes the pressure off your nerve, giving it time to heal while you can continue walking.

 Surgery is effective for treating neuromas 75 to 85 percent of the time.
-Freezing them almost always results in permanent removal of the neuroma, so they don’t return.
-Recovery from podiatric surgery typically runs from one to two weeks, after which you should have no trouble walking again pain-free.
+Nerve ablation is a minimally invasive technique that also has great results.
+In some cases, the nerves can re-grow after surgery and form a painful nerve growth called a stump neuroma.
+All risks will be discussed during your office visit.
+Recovery from podiatric surgery typically runs from one to two weeks, after which you should have no trouble walking again.

 Do you have any questions about Neuromas (Nerve Tumors) treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top-rated NYC Podiatrist and foot doctor at New York City Podiatry?
+Please contact our office for a consultation.